News by Subject

 By Bob McIntosh, Career Trainer

-A recent entry, The Angry Young Job Seeker written by Amy Ala, speaks of the ignorance and downright audacity of a talented gentleman this recruiter was trying to place.
-Demanding, belligerent, arrogant, are just some of the adjectives I would use to describe the subject of Amy’s account.
+The Angry Young Job Seeker written by Amy Ala, speaks of the ignorance and downright audacity of a talented gentleman this recruiter was trying to place.
+Demanding, belligerent, and arrogant, are just some of the adjectives I would use to describe the subject of Amy’s account.

 3. You are not the center of attention.
 You are a means to an end, namely serving the organization that hires and houses you.
 This is an extension of the previous point.
 Your objective is to get an interview, land the job, and keep the job.
 As you rise in the ranks, your leveraging power will increase.
 Until then, do as you’re told.